sachin-philip/vue-toast/README.md

-# vue-bulma-toastr
+# Vue Bulma Toastr

+Package contains a bulma based vue toastr component.
+All classes of vue notificationa are inheritted over here.

-# THIS IS ON TESTING PHASE NOT STABLE
+## Note: THIS IS ON TESTING PHASE And NOT STABLE

 ## Setup